VinceZK/Portal/docs/README.md

 then we draw the UI mockup, during when we form the FormGroup object.
 As long as the concept is consistent, we can easily map and connect objects from different layers.

-Thanks to JSON-On-Relation, I don’t need to write any server-side code to get the JSON object.
+Thanks to JSON-On-Relations, I don’t need to write any server-side code to get the JSON object.
 I just simply write a service call in the client-side.
 ```typescript
 getUserDetail(userID: string): Observable<Entity | Message[]> {